Private browser benchmark

-Test the blocker you already trust with one calm scan.
-It checks ad scripts, tracker pixels, analytics services, cosmetic hiding rules, and a small set of network reachability signals.
+Run one browser-only scan for ad scripts, tracker pixels, analytics services, cosmetic hiding rules, and limited network reachability signals.

 1 Pick a scan

-Choosing an ad blocker and need a clean place to compare it?
-Run the same scan against SimplyAdBlocker, AdBlock, AdBlock Plus, AdGuard, Ghostery, uBlock Origin, AdBlocker Ultimate, or another blocker you use.
+Use the same scan with SimplyAdBlocker, AdBlock, AdBlock Plus, AdGuard, Ghostery, uBlock Origin, AdBlocker Ultimate, or any blocker you are testing.

 Advertising scripts Tracker pixels Analytics services Cosmetic filters